lujoga/cluequiz/README.md

 ### Choosing

 In the clue selection screen, one can choose a clue by clicking the respective field.
+To set a player's name, press '1' (red), '2' (green), '3' (blue) or '4' (yellow) on the keyboard (serial input won't work), type their name and hit the return key.

 ### Display clue